Loupau38/Fake-ShapeBot-2.0/README.md

 ## Slash commands

+Note : as a general rule, slash commands will always send private responses except if specified in the command's description or in a parameter

 ### Public commands :

 - /view-shapes [message] : Will trigger the shape viewer like a regular message but will send the response back only to you and will also include any error messages